 Step 4 Peel away the vinyl lettering leaving only the outline of the words.
 Apply transfer paper directly onto the vinyl and smooth out.
 Once the transfer paper is firmly in place, gently pull it and the vinyl from the backing.

 Step 5 Place transfer paper/vinyl where you want your words.
-Press firmly and smooth out any bubbles.
+Press firmly and smooth out any bubbles using the scrapper tool.
 Then gently remove the transfer paper so only the vinyl remains.

 Step 6 Use paint and a foam brush to paint in the words.
 Let dry for a few minutes, then carefully remove the vinyl from the wood.

 Step 7 Allow the painted words to dry completely.
 Seal with an outdoor urethane sealer to protect.

 Prop up your no soliciting sign on your front porch near the front door and enjoy!